UK rolls out hotel quarantine for 'high risk' country returnees - RFI

 The government says it has signed contracts with 16 hotels so far, securing nearly 5,000 rooms near English airports, with a further 58,000 rooms on standby.

-"The rules coming into force today will bolster the quarantine system and provide another layer of security against new variants at the border," said Health Secretary Matt Hancock, adding that they would also protect the national vaccination programme as the country worked "towards restoring normal life".
+"The rules coming into force today will bolster the quarantine system and provide another layer of security against new variants at the border," Health Secretary Matt Hancock said in a statement on Sunday.

+The minister said Monday the government had resolved well publicised problems with Heathrow Airport, Britain's major aviation hub.

+"We've been working with the airport and with the border force to make sure everybody knows the process," he told Times Radio.

 Passengers must have a negative Covid-19 test result from within three days of travel, and book and pay for the package before setting off for Britain.

-They will then take further tests on day two and eight of their stays.
+They will then take further tests on the second and eighth days of their stays.

 Anyone refusing to take tests risks a fine of between £1,000 and £2,000, while those who do not self-isolate could have to pay between £5,000 and £10,000.

-A limited list of exemptions from the measures include hauliers travelling from Portugal, defence personnel, visiting forces, government contractors and diplomatic missions.
+A limited list of exemptions from the measures include hauliers travelling from Portugal, defence personnel, government contractors and diplomatic missions.

 - 'Can't be easy' -